cksource/ckeditor-cs-on-premises-infrastructure/kubernetes/helm/ckeditor-pdf-converter/README.md

     --docker-password="xxx"
 ```

-- install chart in cluster
+- install chart in the cluster

 >:warning: By default, the chart installs the CKEditor PDF Converter
 >on-premises with the "latest" tag.
 If you are using this chart for a production
->environment, it's strongly recommended to change the container image tag to a
+>environment, it is strongly recommended to change the container image tag to a
 >numeric representation of the version you want to install.

 ```sh

 helm install ckeditor-pdf-converter ./ckeditor-pdf-converter \